The Awakening (1954 film)

-The Awakening is a 1954 short drama film of Douglas Fairbanks Presents anthology series based on Nikolai Gogol's short story "The Overcoat".
+The Awakening is a 1954 short British TV drama film directed by Michael McCarthy and starring Buster Keaton.
+The screenplay was by Lawrence B. Marcus based on Nikolai Gogol's short story "The Overcoat".
+It was part of the Douglas Fairbanks Presents anthology series.

 The Man is a first dramatic role of Buster Keaton.
-Fairbanks says, "It struck me as a beautiful idea — a novel idea — to put him in a straight part, because he was such a beautiful actor and a great talent.
+Fairbanks says, "It struck me as a beautiful idea as a novel idea as to put him in a straight part, because he was such a beautiful actor and a great talent.
 It worked out very well; he gave a marvelous performance".

 The original plot of Gogol's story is significantly changed.
 There are allusions to George Orwell's Nineteen Eighty-Four dystopia in the film.